rhomobile/rhomobile-docs/eb/en/edge/api/Alarm.md

 Uniquely for an Enterprise Browser event the registered action for the AlarmTriggered event does not get cleared when you navigate away from the current page.
 If using a JavaScript function, you must ensure the script is still valid when the alarm fires or alternatively you can clear the alarm.

 ### Minimum Time Interval
-The Alarm is not designed to be triggered for intervals less than 30 seconds, if you require a shorter delay then consider using the JavaScript function ‘SetTimeout’.
+The Alarm is not designed to be triggered for intervals less than 30 seconds, if you require a shorter delay then consider using the JavaScript function 'SetTimeout'.

 ### Explanation of Time Format
 You must specify the time in GMT and then the device's timezone offset from that.
 E.g. a time expressed as 2012-07-27t08-30-00-05-00 breaks down as follows: